OskarHansson/strvalidator/README.md

 functions to import, view, edit, and export data.
 After analysis the results, generated plots, heat-maps, and data can be saved in a project for easy access.
-Currently, analysis modules for stutter, balance, dropout, mixture, concordance, typing result, precision, and pull-up are available.
+Currently, analysis modules for stutter, balance, dropout, mixture, concordance, typing result, precision, pull-up, and analytical thresholds are available.
 In addition there are functions to analyse the GeneMapper bins- and panels files.
 EPG like plots can be generate from data.
 STR-validator can greatly increase the speed of validation by reducing the time and effort needed to analyse the validation data.
-It allows exploration of the characteristics of DNA typing kits according to ENFSI recommendations.
+It allows exploration of the characteristics of DNA typing kits according to ENFSI and SWGDAM recommendations.
 This facilitates the implementation of probabilistic interpretation of DNA results.

 STR-validator is written and maintained by Oskar Hansson, senior forensic scientist at the Norwegian Institute of Public Health (NIPH), Department of